 Secondly, building and deploying OPP management strategy.

 OPP management strategy needs to be built in, particularly about targets, duties, and solutions.
-Accordingly, Vietnam has to determine each organization.
+Accordingly, Vietnam has to determine each organisation.
 Next, the ocean plastic waste plan and strategy play the co-operator role outside of Vietnam.

 In the end, international cooperation in ocean plastic waste management.